Kari Tauring’s 2013 recording, Nykken and Bear, was supported through a Kickstarter fundraising event – View Kickstarter Page

 “… a collection of folk songs, stories and original poems about the musical water spirit and the shape-shifting Bear.” – Huffington Post

-The CD is 12 Tracks including:
+12 Tracks including:

-“Seljefløyte – Willow Flute” was written in 2009 after a workshop with Arna Rennan at the North House Folk School.
+“Seljefløyte – Willow Flute” manifest in 2009 after a workshop with Arna Rennan at the North House Folk School.
 I was interested in the connection of the overtone flute and toning runes into runos.
 The flute I made achieved every expectation and I was rewarded with an audience of two white tailed deer.

 “Beginnings” came from the final pages of the journal I kept while filming Alt for Norge in 2009.
 My final episode (four) took me to Gudvangen.
 It was so painful to be in the Næroyfjord knowing that Nedbergo was right around the corner.
 It was a deep grief and separation that I felt on the night I wrote this poem.